National Environmental Standards for Plantation Forestry

 - New Zealand Coastal Policy Statement.

-While the NES-PF covers the core forestry activities, there are other activities that are still covered by plan rules.
+While the NES-CF covers the core forestry activities, there are other activities that are still covered by plan rules.

-The Ministry for the Environment have produced guidelines to help councils with their compliance, monitoring and enforcement (CME) responsibilities under the RMA:
+The Ministry for the Environment has produced guidelines to help councils with their compliance, monitoring, and enforcement (CME) responsibilities under the RMA.

 Guidelines for compliance, monitoring and enforcement under the RMA

-Get updates on upcoming NES-PF materials and events by subscribing to plantation forestry updates on our website.
+Get updates on upcoming NES-CF materials and events by subscribing to 'plantation forestry' updates on our website.

 Material incorporated by reference in the regulations